1. Electrical Service

 7. Entire House Wiring

 Prices for wiring a house will vary from contractor to contractor.
 There are many variables involved, so this is a general price quote.
-On average, you have to figure $30.00 an opening.
-That means every switch, outlet, light, etc. times $30.00.
-An average two to three bedroom home would run you roughly $1800.00 - $2200.00 for a complete installation.
+On average, you have to figure $30 - $50 an opening.
+That means every switch, outlet, light, etc. times that rate.
+An average two to three bedroom home of 1,600 square feet would run you roughly $1800.00 - $3000.00 for a complete installation.
+Keep in mind everything depends on the amount of switches, outlets, wire, circuits, wire cost, etc...
+For a simple ranch home, this should give you a good idea of the cost associated with electrical installation costs.